ayulearn/my-first-commit/README.md

 ![output](https://github.com/ayulearn/git-practice/blob/git-first-commit-ss/log.png)

 *Arrow mark text is the message you written during the commit command inside double quote you can change the message to during commit*

+To get all the commands used [click here](https://github.com/ayulearn/my-first-commit/blob/main/linux-command.txt)